10 Fun Things to do in Durham This Summer

 1. Experience Mural Magic

-While visitors can create their own self-guided tour using our Public Art & Inspiration Guide, our unique mural-and-drink pairing guide might be more appropriate for the hotter months while sipping on a refreshing summer beverage.
+While visitors can create their own self-guided tour using our Public Art & Inspiration Guide, our unique mural-and-drink pairing guide might be more appropriate to explore during the hotter months while sipping on a refreshing summer beverage.
 Discover murals like Grab Life by the Horns, a Durham treasure in the alley adjacent to cocktail bar Alley Twenty Six with its colorful frozen drinks, or the incomparable Durham Civil Rights mural on Morris Street.

 2. Make a Splash